kubestash/docs/docs/guides/kubedump/cluster/index.md

       from: Same
 ```

+Notice the `spec.usagePolicy` that allows referencing the `RetentionPolicy` from all namespaces.For more details on configuring it for specific namespaces, please refer to the following [link](/docs/concepts/crds/retentionpolicy/index.md).

 Let's create the `RetentionPolicy` object that we have shown above,

 ```bash
 $ kubectl apply -f https://github.com/kubestash/docs/raw/{{< param "info.version" >}}/docs/guides/kubedump/cluster/examples/retentionpolicy.yaml
 retentionpolicy.storage.kubestash.com/demo-retention created
 ```

-Notice the `spec.usagePolicy` that allows referencing the `RetentionPolicy` from all namespaces.For more details on configuring it for specific namespaces, please refer to the following [RetentionPolicy usage policy](/docs/concepts/crds/retentionpolicy/index.md).

-Let's create the `RetentionPolicy` object that we have shown above,

 #### Create RBAC